Azure/BatchSparkScoringPredictiveMaintenance/README.md

 # Setup

+Before running the notebooks, we need to setup the environment.

+ * Connect the CLI to your Databricks instance
+ * Import the repo notebooks into your Databricks workspace
+ * Get the clusterID to direct the execution compute context
+ * Customize the Jobs JSON scripts to direct Jobs to the correct Databricks Workspace and ClusterID locations.

 ## Connect the CLI

 We need to connect the CLI to your databricks instance.
 This can be done using a Databricks generated [Authentication token](https://docs.databricks.com/api/latest/authentication.html#token-management).